ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ## Conclusion

-The CompletableFuture API is a high-level API that allows building high-level concurrent code.
+The CompletableFuture API is a high-level API that allows building _fluent_ concurrent code.
 The API is not easy and it is worth studying if you want to write _efficient_ concurrent code.

 There are the following rules of thumb in using CompletableFuture API: